 Flavored simple syrup is incredibly easy to make and a great way to kick your cocktails up a notch.
-It allows you to add both sweetness and flavor to your drink recipe.
+It allows you to add both sweetness (from the sugar) and flavor (in this case, from the blackberries) to your cocktail.
 This Blackberry Simple Syrup is great with almost any spirit and is also a beautiful deep red color.

-Keep in mind that any recipe that calls for simple syrup is a good place to use a flavored simple syrup.
-It will give you a totally different experience.
+Keep in mind that any cocktail recipe that calls for simple syrup can be a good place to use a flavored simple syrup.
+It will give you a totally different taste experience.

-You need just a few things to make your own simple syrup.
+You need just a few things to make your own Blackberry Simple Syrup at home.

-- Granulated sugar: this adds the sweetness.
+- Granulated sugar: This adds the sweetness to the recipe.
 You can make a 1:1 simple syrup (1 cup water, 1 cup sugar), or you can reduce the sugar and reduce the sweetness with a 2:1 simple syrup (2 cups water, 1 cup sugar).

-- Fresh blackberries: these are the star of the show, so be generous when adding them to the mix!
+- Fresh blackberries: These are the star of the show, so be generous when adding them to the recipe!
 I suggest using fresh berries, but this would also work with frozen berries.

 This Blackberry Simple Syrup comes together in just a few minutes.